 Perform such other duties and obligations as set forth in this Agreement.

-Market the Products to third parties using Prudent Marketing practices to assist Frontera in optimizing the value of the Facility by seeking to maximize Net Revenues.
+Market the Products to third parties using Prudent Marketing Practices to assist Frontera in optimizing the value of the Facility by seeking to maximize Net Revenues.

 (b) Frontera shall perform the following: